icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 ### AWS details

-The AWS bucket is located at:
+The AWS bucket is reachable at:
 - **Host**: `https://object.genomeinformatics.org`

 No additional authentication is required.